 - The majority of businesses are spending more than $5000 USD a month on SEO. (source)

 - 80% of retail specialists consider email marketing as their greatest driver of customer retention. (source)

 And somebody has to cater to these needs.
 That’s where you come in.

 Get started by choosing an area (because you need to be more specific than just freelance marketer).
-Ideally, you’d earn money online through:
+Ideally, you’d make money online through: